designstem/projects/triangles/math-polygon.md

 | 2 4
 | 3 4

-# Calculations in normal polygons
+# Calculations in regular polygons

-In a normal polygon normally we use the following measures:
+In a regular polygon usually we use the following measures:

 -

 - **the side: <f-math inline blue>s</f-math>**;
 - the **interior angle <f-math inline green>i</f-math>**: the angle of the edge, the angle between two consecutive sides;
-- the **exterior angle <f-math inline red>w</f-math>**: the supplementary to the interior angle, but also the angle of isoscele triangles that meet the middle of the polygon;
+- the **exterior angle <f-math inline red>w</f-math>**: the supplementary to the interior angle, but also the angle of triangles that meet in the middle of the polygon;
 - the **apothem <f-math inline orange>a</f-math>**: the distance of the center to the middle of the side;
 - the **radius** <f-math inline purple>r</f-math>, the distance from the center to an edge.